-The area colored in blue (red) denotes the pairs of (ζ, e) for which the impact response is positive (negative).
-The price stickiness parameter $\zeta \in (0, 150]$ covers values of price rigidity that range from full flexibility to considerable stickiness, whereby the upper bound of 150, in Calvo space would correspond to an average frequency of price negotiations of four-and-a-half quarters.
-The hiring frictions parameter $e \in (0, 5.5]$ ranges from the frictionless benchmark to a value of average hiring costs equal to seven weeks of wages, somewhat above the estimate implied by the evidence in Silva and Toledo (2009) for the U.S. economy.
+space would correspond to an average frequency of price negotiations of four-and-ahalf quarters.
+The hiring frictions parameter $e \in (0, 5.5]$ ranges from the frictionless benchmark to a value of average hiring costs equal to 7 weeks of wages, somewhat above the estimate implied by the evidence in Silva and Toledo (2009) for the U.S. economy.
+All other parameter values remain fixed at the calibrated values reported in Table 3.